Annaka Harris

-Annaka Harris (née Gorton, born 1976) is an American author.
+Annaka Harris (née Gorton; born 1976) is an American writer.
 Her work touches on neuroscience, meditation, philosophy of mind and consciousness.
 She is the author of the New York Times bestseller Conscious: A Brief Guide to the Fundamental Mystery of the Mind (2019) and the children's book I Wonder (2013).

 Biography

 Harris was the co-founder of the non-profit scientific education group Project Reason in 2007.
 She edited the 2011 long-form essay and book Lying by her husband Sam Harris.
 She is the author of the 2013 children's book I Wonder, which is about uncertainty and the nature of reality.
 She wrote the 2019 New York Times bestselling science book Conscious: A Brief Guide to the Fundamental Mystery of the Mind.
 Key subjects of Conscious include free will, panpsychism and the hard problem of consciousness.
+In March 2025 she published her audio documentary series LIGHTS ON, a guided tour of the neuroscience and philosophy of consciousness.

-Harris has been married to atheist and philosopher Sam Harris since 2004.
-The couple have two daughters.
+Harris has been married to the neuroscientist and author Sam Harris since 2004.
+They have two daughters.